-As a public institution, UC encourages competitive bidding, as it helps us obtain services at the lowest possible cost.
+As a public institution, UC encourages competitive bidding, as it helps the university obtain services at the lowest possible cost.

-If a competitive bid requirement is waived, the Source Selection & Price Reasonableness Justification Form and Individual Disclosure Statement for Proposed Sole Source Purchase forms (on Forms page) must be approved and on file.
+If a competitive bid requirement is waived, the Source Selection & Price Reasonableness Justification Form and Individual Disclosure Statement for Proposed Sole Source Purchase forms must be completed and on file.

 Competitive Bid Requirements